danielhotze/MATB-II/Assets/Resources/Levels/LEVELS.md

 }
 ```
 The System Monitoring Task is described by a list of objects that contain a list called "list" (for whatever reason?!). <br>
-<b>Element</b>: number representing which sysmon element is targeted by the event
+<b>Element</b>: number from 1 to 6 representing which sysmon element is targeted by the event
 1. 1-Scale
 2. 2-Scale
 3. 3-Scale
 4. 4-Scale
 5. 5-Button
 6. 6-Button
+<br>The key mapping is different to the "original" MATB-Task as there are conflicts of the F1-F10 key with default browser behavior such as page-refresh that are difficult to block from being executed.

 <b>Event Time</b>: The time (in seconds) when the event is triggered. <br>
 <b>Event Timeout</b>: The time (in seconds) for how long the user can complete the task until it is marked as "failed" and the normal system state is automatically recovered. <br>